Jarzka/stylefy/README.md

              ::stylefy/auto-prefix #{:border-radius}})
 ```

-When using this style, a CSS class generated in which border-radius is prefixed with the given values (webkit, moz and o).

 You can also use globally defined vendor prefixes.
 These prefixes are automatically added into every style map.

 ```clojure